Are you looking to optimize your HR manager LinkedIn profile?

 Reach out to your previous hiring managers, colleagues, and clients.
 Ask them to share their work experiences with you.
 There are two ways of getting recommendations:

-2. You can write a recommendation for others, and have them write one back for you
+You can write a recommendation for others and have them write one back for you.

 Use the Creator Mode

-When it comes to content creation, Linkedin isn’t the first place you’d imagine.
-But did you know that there is now a growing number of Linkedin influencers similar to Youtubers and Instagrammers?
+Regarding content creation, LinkedIn isn’t the first place you’d imagine.
+But did you know that there is a growing number of LinkedIn influencers similar to Youtubers and Instagrammers?

-Turning on the Creator Mode increases your organic reach because regardless of your audience and connection, your content will start generating views.
+Turning on Creator Mode increases your organic reach because your content will start generating views regardless of your audience and connection.

 Set up your profile on creator mode and start publishing content relevant to the HR management field.
-This will explode your visibility on the platform.
-It will also help you to grow a loyal audience of experts and develop a personal brand for yourself.
+This will increase your visibility on the platform.
+It will also help you to grow a loyal audience of experts and develop a brand for yourself.

 Here are some topics you can cover in the form of articles, blog posts, and videos: